-Brunch is no longer an occasional Sunday morning activity.
-The brunch revolution has arrived and is here to stay, in all neighbourhoods of the city.
-From full vegan breakfasts to seriously spicy bloody Marys to hot cakes served up with panna cotta and fruity sides - Glasgow's got it covered.
-So how do you like your eggs (or avocados!) in the morning?
-Check out our guide to just some of the top brunch-ing spots in each of Glasgow's neighbourhoods that are open and ready to welcome you back.
+From full vegan breakfasts to seriously spicy Bloody Marys to buttermilk pancakes - Glasgow's got all your favourite brunch options covered.
+Check out our guide to just some of the top brunch-ing spots in each of Glasgow's neighbourhoods that are ready to welcome you back.

-Breakfast and brunch is served all day in this stylish little cafe that looks out on to the cobbled streets of the Merchant City.
-Offering a range of staples from the Scottish larder including Stornoway black pudding and free range eggs from Corrie Mains Farm, and coffee from their friends at Papercup.
-See the Wilson Street Pantry website for opening times.
+Breakfast and brunch are served all day in this stylish little cafe that looks out on to the cobbled streets of the Merchant City.
+Offering a range of staples from the Scottish larder including Stornoway black pudding and free-range eggs from Corrie Mains Farm, see the Wilson Street Pantry website for opening times.

 Cafe Strange Brew

 Also featured in the latest Lonely Planet’s Glasgow Guide and just down the road from Cafe Strange Brew is Gnom.
-The chefs of the popular Chompsky food van opened the doors to their first permanent residence in 2018.
-With exposed bricks and Scandi-inspired style, the little brunch haunt is proving popular and no wonder with their signature bao buns of crispy pork belly or oyster mushrooms topped with a fried egg.
-Currently open for day-time walk-ins from Thurs – Sun.
-Book your table at Gnom now.
+With exposed bricks and Scandi-inspired style, this little brunch spot has launched a new menu to coincide with their reopening, including the likes of Turkish eggs 2.0 and spiced coconut porridge.
+Currently open for daytime from Friday – Sun, you can book a table at Gnom online.

-Look for the painted skyline of local landmarks on the front window to find Scran – a welcoming and dog friendly cafe, based on Alexandra Parade.
-This cosy brunching spot serves up fantastic “scran” that shows just why they keep getting nominated for foodie awards and is muted as having the best cup of coffee in town.
-Brunch available to sit in on Saturday and Sunday.
+Look for the painted skyline of local landmarks on the front window to find Scran – a welcoming and dog-friendly cafe, based on Alexandra Parade.
+This cosy brunching spot serves up fantastic 'scran' that shows just why they keep getting nominated for foodie awards.
 Head to Instagram to see their mouth-watering daily specials.

-Based in Dennistoun to the east of the city, head to Rawnchy for tasty breakfast and brunch dishes from the Big Rawnchy Breakfast to smoothie bowls, toasties and pancakes alongside speciality lattes such as lavender or rose.
+Based in Dennistoun, Rawnchy serves up everything from the Big Rawnchy Breakfast to smoothie bowls, toasties and pancakes alongside speciality lattes such as lavender or rose.
 All products are dairy-free, gluten-free, soy-free and refined sugar-free.
-Breakfast is served all day Tues – Sun.
+Book a table online at Rawnchy.

-Head to Ocho which is set in the corner of a Georgian-style building on the banks of Speirs Wharf canal and feel like you are escaping it all, just five minutes from the city centre.
-Enjoy a delicious selection of dishes from their brand new autumn menu, including vegan and gluten-free options and a new £5 brunch menu available on set days throughout November.
-Head to their website or give them a call to book a table.
+Head to Ocho, which is set in the corner of a Georgian-style building on the banks of Speirs Wharf canal and feel like you are escaping it all, just five minutes from the city centre.
+Enjoy a delicious selection of dishes, including vegan and gluten-free options.
+Head to their website to book a table.